top of page

 VIBE

-The concept:
+The concept

-This installation was conceptualized as a sculpture which initiates social interaction through real-time sound (clashes, slams, bang, squeaks, scrapes, scratches, thuds) from objects or “instruments” designed out of scrap material.
-These sound bites were then directed to the speakers and one could watch those sound bites come alive as intricate luminescent dancing visuals (speakers encased in domes with fluorescent styrofoam balls placed on top of the cones, which would start dancing when exposed to sound vibrations).
+These sound bites were then directed to the speakers and one could watch those sound bites come alive as intricate luminescent dancing visuals (speakers encased in domes with fluorescent styrofoam balls placed on top of the cones, which would start "dancing/moving" when exposed to sound vibrations).

-The installation was arranged in a square format with the speakers placed in the middle and the 4 ‘instruments’ placed at each corner of the installation, from where people could interact with them.
-Arduino and Wave shields were used to redirect real-time sound to the speakers, to get the styrofoam balls to 'dance' and thus visualize sound.
+The installation was arranged in a square format with the speakers placed in the middle and the 4 "instruments" placed at each corner of the installation, from where people could interact with them.
+Arduino and Wave shields were used to redirect real-time sound to the speakers, to get the styrofoam balls to "dance" and thus visualize sound.

 bottom of page